Everything you need to know about phygital commerce

 Unified commerce

 • Focus: A step beyond omnichannel.
-Unified commerce fully integrates all platforms (POS systems, online stores, mobile, etc.) into one central system.
-This creates a seamless experience for both retailers and consumers, providing real-time data visibility across channels.
+Unified commerce fully integrates all platforms (POS systems, online stores, mobile apps, etc.) into a single central system.
+This creates a seamless experience for both retailers and consumers, providing real-time visibility into data across channels.

 • Difference from phygital: Unified commerce is more about backend integration and technology.
 It allows for a seamless experience at every touchpoint, whereas phygital focuses more on the customer-facing blend of physical and digital elements.